 Get Happy!

-In celebration of Judy Garland's centennial, songstress Joan Ellison brings Judy’s original symphonic arrangements back to life in a nostalgic trip from technicolor Hollywood to Carnegie Hall!
+Songstress Joan Ellison brings Judy Garland’s original symphonic arrangements back to life in a nostalgic trip from technicolor Hollywood to Carnegie Hall!
 (Arrangements used with the kind permission of the Judy Garland Heirs Trust.)

 The hit parade includes “The Trolley Song,” “The Man That Got Away,” “Get Happy,” “Come Rain or Come Shine,” “Zing!
 Went the Strings of My Heart,” “Almost Like Being in Love/This Can’t Be Love” “The Palace Medley,” “Stormy Weather,” “The Boy Next Door,” “Chicago,” “That's Entertainment,” “You Go to My Head” and, of course, “Over the Rainbow.”